-A military style backpack, the Wisport Raccoon rucksack is feature rich that makes it great for bushcrafting.
-With a capacity of 4.5, the MOLLE compatible backpack has dimensions of 20″x13″x11″ and have a moderate weight of 2400g.
+A military-style backpack, the Wisport Raccoon rucksack is feature-rich that makes it great for bushcraft.
+With a capacity of 4.5, the MOLLE compatible backpack has dimensions of 20″x13″x11″ and has a moderate weight of 2400g.

 WISPORT uses a quick carrying system called the FAS (Full Adjustable System) and consists of shoulder straps falling vertically with webbing and buckles to adjust to your length.

 The padded waist belt is removable which means you can use them with other webbing systems, or even with plate carriers and vests.
 The shoulder straps are made of a quality Fastex buckles and the chest strap has bladder-hose clips that can be adjusted.

 The entire system allows enough adjustment to be able to accommodate different kinds of users.
 There are two compartments inside the backpack with a large compartment separated by a diaphragm.